Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Custom-Pass-Volume-Workflow.md

 ![A Custom Pass Volume visualised using a Box Collider, with its fade radius visualised as a wireframe box.](images/CustomPassVolumeBox_Collider.png)

+If the **Mode** of your Custom Pass Volume is set to **Camera**, the volume will only be executed for the target camera in parameter.
+When the target camera is set, the volume ignores the volume layer mask of the camera so that it's always executed for this camera.

 ## Using C# to change the fade radius

 To change the fade radius in code, you can use the built in `_FadeValue` variable in the shader, and `CustomPass.fadeValue` in your C# script.
 These variables operate on a 0 - 1 scale that represents how far the Camera is from the collider bounding Volume.
 To learn more, see [Scripting your own Custom Pass in C#](Custom-Pass-Scripting.md).